edevPedro/edevPedro/README.md

 ---

 ### 👨‍💻 About me
-Software Developer focused on **backend and cloud-native applications**, with experience in **enterprise systems, APIs, and scalable architectures**.
+Fullstack Developer with experience in **enterprise systems, APIs, and scalable architectures**.
-Comfortable working with **modern Java ecosystems**, cloud platforms, and full-stack development.

 ---